 The 23rd Psalm.

-I remembered how I had committed this psalm to memory as a child and how I used to recite it before bed whenever things seemed dark.
+I remembered how I had committed this psalm to memory as a child and how I used to recite it before bed from time to time in the years that followed.
 So I said the old familiar passage right there over the keyboard and then I set aside my laptop and fell asleep.

 I woke up the next morning with a sense of excitement I hadn’t felt in what seemed like forever.